 In that case, you should work on improving your credit score before applying for a home loan.
 It’s not always easy to do, especially if you already have some credit issues, but there are ways to do it.
 Pay all your bills on time, don’t open new accounts, and keep old ones active.
 Remember that it takes several months before changes in your score show up.

-But now, with the accreditation of standalone bodies like First Central Credit Bureau and CRC Bureau Limited who keep records of individual and organizational FISCO scores in Nigeria, many people would ignorantly fall victim to a high rate of bad credit scores with as little as N5000 loan from the quick loan apps.
+But now, with the accreditation of standalone bodies like First Central Credit Bureau and CRC Bureau Limited to keep records of individual and organizational FISCO scores in Nigeria, many people would ignorantly fall victim to a high rate of bad credit scores with as little as N5000 loan from the quick loan apps.

-Most of these quick loans apps are usually terrible for you because they literally destroy your image by posting your name and tagging you as a fraudster to your contact lists, including strangers who do not know you, business associates, schoolmates, etc.
+Most of these quick loan apps are usually terrible for you because they literally destroy your image by posting your name and tagging you as a fraudster to your contact lists, including strangers who do not know you, business associates, schoolmates, etc.

 Above all, it also can send reports to these credit monitoring organizations to keep records which, when you need important loans, lenders might see before considering you.